srflaxu40/JenkinsWorld/README.md

 ## Artifactory:
 * Artifactory Professional supports the REST API, so you'll have to create your repos locally.
+* This can be done in the UI:
+1. Log in as admin (username: admin / password: password).
+2. Go to "Admin".
+3. Click Repositories.
+4. Create a new local repository with the defaul settings.

 ## Ansible AWX:
 * If Ansible AWX does not come up just re-provision your VM.
 This is a known bug in the AWX Docker Repo we are using where assets don't load properly.